 The last part of verse 11 reads: ma so pari al rumiave la robe dentrivie (but his father pondered the thing to himself).
 The verb rumiâ means to ruminate, to ponder; dentrivie (or dentri vie) can be understood as meaning to himself, within himself.
 The “thing” or robe in question is, of course, the contents of Jacob’s son’s dream and his relating of them.

-Vocabulary: lâ a passon (to go out to the fields [so as to put animals out to pasture]), passâ chi (to come here), mandâ (to send), pront (ready, willing), va mo (go then, off you go), savê a dî (to bring word, to let know), alc (something), la valade (valley), incuintrâ (to meet, to come across), lâ ca e là (to roam, to wander; literally, to go here and there), la campagne (field), cirî (to look for, to seek), par plasê (please), gjavâ lis tendis (to dismantle the tents), sintî (to hear), anìn (let us go), di lontan (from afar), rivâ dongje (to come near), complotâ (to plot, to conspire), fâ murî (to kill), dîsi un cul altri (to say to one another), velu (here he is, there he is), dai, anìn (come on, off we go), copâ (to kill), butâ (to throw, to discard), il poç (well), fâ fûr (to kill, to destroy), salvadi (wild), zovâ (to be of use, to be of benefit), salvâ (to save), la sgrife (claw; used figuratively here in the plural in the sense of clutches), spandi (to spread, to spill), il sanc (blood), il desert (desert), meti lis mans intor (to put one’s hands on, to grab hold of).
+Vocabulary: lâ a passon (to go out to the fields [so as to put animals out to pasture]), passâ chi (to come here), mandâ (to send), pront (ready, willing), va mo (go then, off you go), savê a dî (to bring word, to let know), alc (something), la valade (valley), incuintrâ (to meet, to come across), lâ ca e là (to roam, to wander; literally, to go here and there), la campagne (open, country), cirî (to look for, to seek), par plasê (please), gjavâ lis tendis (to dismantle the tents), sintî (to hear), anìn (let us go), di lontan (from afar), rivâ dongje (to come near), complotâ (to plot, to conspire), fâ murî (to kill), dîsi un cul altri (to say to one another), velu (here he is, there he is), dai, anìn (come on, off we go), copâ (to kill), butâ (to throw, to discard), il poç (well), fâ fûr (to kill, to destroy), salvadi (wild), zovâ (to be of use, to be of benefit), salvâ (to save), la sgrife (claw; used figuratively here in the plural in the sense of clutches), spandi (to spread, to spill), il sanc (blood), il desert (desert), meti lis mans intor (to put one’s hands on, to grab hold of).
 Name: Dotan (Dothan).

 Study the interrogative form found in verse 13: i tiei fradis no sono lâts a passon a Sichem? (have your brothers not gone to feed the animals?).
 Because the auxiliary used is jessi, the past participle is made to agree in number and gender (masculine plural, here) with its subject.